 Gluten-Free Oatmeal Scotchies (Butterscotch Oatmeal Cookies)

 Gluten-Free Oatmeal Butterscotch Cookies!
-Easy, chewy gluten-free oatmeal scotchies cookies are loaded with flavor & have the best texture!
+These easy, chewy gluten-free oatmeal scotchies cookies are loaded with flavor & have the best texture!

-I love gluten-free oatmeal cookies of all kinds–chocolate chips, white chocolate cranberry, oatmeal raisin (yes, I know!)…you name it.
-Today, we’re focusing in on gluten-free oatmeal scotchies–oatmeal butterscotch cookies with a kiss of cinnamon and plenty of vanilla & butterscotch flavor in every bite.
+I love gluten-free oatmeal cookies of all kindsโchocolate chip, toffee, white chocolate cranberry, oatmeal raisin (yes, I know!)…you name it.
+But the star of the show today is gluten-free oatmeal scotchiesโoatmeal butterscotch cookies with a hint of cinnamon and plenty of vanilla & butterscotch flavor in every bite.

 The flavor is delightful, and their soft, chewy texture is ultra satisfying.
 They’re a great change of pace from your usual chocolate chip!